allegroai/clearml-docs/docs/guides/frameworks/xgboost/xgboost_metrics.md

 example demonstrates the integration of ClearML into code that uses XGBoost to train a network on the scikit-learn [iris](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html#sklearn.datasets.load_iris) classification dataset.
 ClearML automatically captures models and scalars logged with XGBoost.

-When the script runs, it creates a ClearML experiment named `xgboost metric auto reporting`, which is associated with the `examples` project.
+When the script runs, it creates a ClearML experiment named `xgboost metric auto reporting` in the `examples` project.

 ## Scalars